General Translation

 }

-You can customize the translation by providing a target locale and a context to be considered when translating.
+You can customize the translation by providing a context to be considered when translating.

 TranslateWithOptions.jsx